 While it can save you time and hassle to have your car serviced in a shop, there are several key benefits to changing your motor oil at home.
-On the surface, it can seem like express oil changes are cheaper than footing the bill for supplies to do it yourself—but are cheap motor oil and a second-rate filter really what you want in your car?
-In this article, we discuss several Frequently Asked Questions every car owner should know before changing the oil on their own rig.
+On the surface, it can seem like express oil changes are cheaper than footing the bill for supplies to do it yourself.
+But cheap motor oil and a second-rate filter really what you want in your car?
+In this article, we discuss several Frequently Asked Questions every car owner should know before changing the oil on their own.

 What Do I Need to Change My Own Oil?